All Episodes

 Was there anything racial about that?

-Can I be accused of being racial?
+Can I be accused of anything racial?

 Because all the power people involved in that example are white.

-So okay, I'm just checking.
+So, okay, I'm just checking.

 What am I in for later?

-You think coast is clear.
+You think Coast is clear?

 That doesn't matter.

-Here's Juilliams' piece.
+Here's Juan Williams' piece.

 Race is always a trigger in politics, but now a third of the nation are people of color, and their numbers are growing with those minorities solidly in the Democrat camp.